tagtogorg/tagtog-doc/API_documents_v1.md

     <li class="current"><a href="#tab-1-file">Python</a></li>
   </ul>
   <div class="tab">
   <p class="code-desc">This example shows how to upload a preannotated document (txt file + ann.json) to tagtog.
-The format used is <code>default-plus-annjson</code>.
-In this case, we write the content of the ann.json file, but you could easily point to a existing ann.json file.
+The format used is <code>default-plus-annjson</code> to indicate we are importing pre-annotated content, the text content will be represented using the <a href="ioformats.html#input-types">default format</a>.
+In this case, the default format for plain text is <code>verbatim</code>.
+We define the ann.json directly in the code, but you could easily point to a existing ann.json file.
 Make sure the ann.json is well formated.</p>
   <div id="tab-2-file" class="tab-content" style="display: block" markdown="1">
   ```python